Implications of Brexit for EU Citizens Working in the UK

 This relates to the implications of Brexit on European Citizens working in the UK.
-Apparently, the British Prime Minister Theresa May will trigger Article 50 on March 29, 2017, which paves the way for Britain to initiate the formal two (2) year exit process from the European Union.
-Perhaps, the British exit from the EU is a pretty complicated process.
+The British Prime Minister Theresa May will trigger Article 50 on March 29, 2017, which paves the way for Britain to initiate the formal two (2) year exit process from the European Union.
+The British exit from the EU is a complicated process.
 Therefore, there are quite many questions, whose answer depends on the upcoming negotiations between the United Kingdom and the European Union.
 Accordingly, these negotiations will shape-up the major policy areas after the British exit from EU.

-Brexit Implications for EU Citizens Working in the UK
+Brexit Implications on EU Citizens Working in the UK

-The British PM and her senior cabinet colleagues have time and again refused to guarantee the right to remain in the UK to the three (3) million European Union nationals who are presently living in the United Kingdom.
+The British PM and her senior cabinet colleagues have repeatedly refused to guarantee the right to remain in the UK to the three (3) million European Union nationals who are presently living in the United Kingdom.

 Nevertheless, it is highly unlikely that the British Government may undertake any deportation of EU citizens from the United Kingdom after Brexit.